 Her face lit up and her oh so beautiful eyes sparkled with life.
 “You will?”

 He nodded and then struggled for breath as she threw herself at him in a tight embrace.

 He was at the pinnacle of his career.
 He had dared what no other sorcerer had before.
-If he succeeded in this task he would have power unlimited.
-He would be a force to be reckoned with and then he would show his people, the Eldric, what true power meant.
+If he succeeded, he would have power unlimited.
+He would be a force to be reckoned with, and then he would show his people, the Eldric, what true power meant.
 His plans were huge.
 He would conquer a world.
 He would be an emperor and people would fawn at his feet for favours.